adamhl8/filterql/README.md

 ### Implementation

 This repository serves as a reference implementation for the language.
-See the [evaluator.ts](./src/evaluator/evaluator.ts) for implementation details.
+See [evaluator.ts](./src/evaluator/evaluator.ts) for implementation details.